Garbaz/seminar-dependent-types/vortrag/presentation.md

 headingDivider: 2

 paginate: true
-header: An Implementation of Type checking for a Dependently Typed Lambda Calculus
+header: An Implementation of Type Checking for a Dependently Typed Lambda Calculus
 footer: Tobias Hoffmann

-title: An Implementation of Type checking for a Dependently Typed Lambda Calculus
+title: An Implementation of Type Checking for a Dependently Typed Lambda Calculus
 author: Tobias Hoffmann
 ---